jamesofarrell/miyoo_daemon/README.md

 # miyoo_daemon

 ## Battery Low Warning
-Will flash screen when battery reports lower than 3550 by default.
+Will flash screen or vibrate when battery reports lower than 3550 by default.
 battery low config
 `/mnt/.batterylow.conf`
 default: 3550